speakleash/speakleash-postprocesor/README.md

 - Use this argument to calculate metrics for the dataset.
 - This argument accepts an additional values [metrics quality].
 If additional values are specified only selected metrics are counted.
 - This argument does not require a value.
 In this case all available metrics are counted.
-- Example usage: `python main.py --metrics metrics quality`
+- Example usage: `python main.py --metrics quality`

 ### `--name`